dstroud/dreamsequence_dev/README.md

   - Template: Loads the template (PSET 00) on script launch.
   - Save template: Press K3 to save the current song as a starting template.

-  - Save scales: Saves all configured custom scales in the current song as global scales, available the next time the script starts a new song with `Default>>New` selected.
+  - Save masks: Saves all configured custom scale masks in the current song as global scales, available the next time the script starts a new song with `Default>>New` selected.

   - Sync views: When on, changing views on Grid will change views on Norns, and vice versa.
 This setting can also be toggled from within Dreamsequence using K1+K3.
 Note that the views are not necessarily 1:1 as there are no Grid views for the MIDI and CV harmonizers.